MomentsLD/moments/docs/extensions/two_locus.rst

 Two-locus frequency spectrum
 ============================

-..
-This section of the documentation has not been completed.
+.. todo:: This section of the documentation has not been completed.